nikita-kit/nikita-css/README.md

 (This list is not intended to be exhaustive.)

 - Use lowercase for class names.
-- Be consistant with indentation – I'm using tabs instead of spaces.
+- Be consistant with indentation – we use spaces instead of tabs.
 - Be consistent in declaration order, cluster related properties (Positioning, Box-Model, Text & Color).
 I'm no fan of an alphabetical order.
 - Be consistant with quotes – I'm using double quotes `""`.
 - Quote attribute values in selectors, e.g. `input[type="checkbox"]`.